MicrosoftDocs/PlayReady/Docs/Features/trusted-clocks.md

    *  Construct an instance of the LicenseServerTimeCertificate class with the License Server Time certificate provided by Microsoft and its corresponding keypair.
    *  Set the LicenseResponse class's LicenseServerTimeCertificate property to that instance.
 Note: Setting this property has no effect if the client does not support the feature, so there is no need to bifurcate your application code based on client support.
    *  (Optional) If the LicenseAcquisitionChallenge class's LicenseServerTimeRequested read-only property returns true, the license response may optionally include no licenses.
    *  (Optional) If the PlayReadyHeader class's LicenseRequested read-only property returns false, the client has indicated that no licenses are being requested and server application logic may choose to act on this information.
-(This means that the PlayReady Header v4.3.0.0 sent from the client has the additional optional PROTECTINFO attribute LICENSEREQUESTED set to false.)
+(This means that the PlayReady Header v4.3.0.0 sent from the client has the additional optional attribute LICENSEREQUESTED on the PROTECTINFO node set to false.)

 A client enables this functionality as follows.

    *  Include (in both the TEE and REE, if separate) the Secure Time feature at compile/link time and implement the associated OEM_TEE methods as documented in code comments in the PlayReady Porting Kit.
    *  When any PlayReady API returns DRM_E_SECURETIME_CLOCK_NOT_SET, perform License Acquisition to set the secure clock.
    *  When any PlayReady API returns DRM_E_LICENSESERVERTIME_MUST_REACQUIRE_LICENSE, perform License Acquisition to reacquire a persistent license which has been invalidated.
 This will only occur if persistent licenses with time-based restrictions were acquired before the feature was enabled (e.g. the client was upgraded from a previous version of PlayReady to PlayReady 4.5).
-   *  (Optional) When performing License Acquisition purely for the purpose of setting the secure clock, the application may choose to use a PlayReady Header v4.3.0.0 with the additional optional PROTECTINFO attribute LICENSEREQUESTED set to false to indicate that no license is needed.
+   *  (Optional) When performing License Acquisition purely for the purpose of setting the secure clock, the application may choose to use a PlayReady Header v4.3.0.0 with the additional optional attribute LICENSEREQUESTED on the PROTECTINFO node set to false to indicate that no license is needed.
 For more information, refer to the [PlayReady Header Specification](../../Specifications/playready-header-specification.md).

 ## PlayReady Anti-rollback Clock
 A *PlayReady Anti-rollback Clock* is "a real-time clock that is periodically verified by the PlayReady Final Product to have advanced", as defined in the [Defined Terms document for the Compliance and Robustness Rules for PlayReady Products](https://www.microsoft.com/playready/licensing/compliance/)